lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 If a retrovirus infects a germline cell (usually a sperm cell progenitor e.g. spermatocyte), then the viral genome will be inserted inside the germline DNA.
 When the sperm cell multiplies and fertilises an egg, the viral genome can be passed into the offspring.
 As long as the virus remains in its dormant state, it will not cause any problems and may become permanently fixed in the genome due to genetic drift.
 ERV sequences become quickly methylated on inheritance and have their LTRs mutated so cannot jump around the genome any more like retrotransposons, becoming fixed in position before speciation occurs.
 The viral genome is then said to be 'endogenous' and will appear in all subsequent descendants of the first infected individual.

 We can look for traces of these 'endogeneous retroviruses' (ERVs) in modern genomes.
-ERVs can be identified by the 'long terminal repeats' (LTRs) at either end of the genome, and the *gag*, *pol* (contains the reverse transcriptase, integrase and protease) and *env* genes for the viral proteins.
-Since ERVs insert themselves mostly randomly into the genome, if ERVs are found in extant species with exactly the same positions and identities, it can be safely assumed to be inherited from a common ancestor as the chance of a coincidental separate identical insertion is negligible.
+ERVs can be identified by the **long terminal repeats (LTRs)** at either end of the genome, and the *gag*, *pol* (contains the reverse transcriptase, integrase and protease) and *env* genes for the viral proteins.
+Since ERVs insert themselves mostly randomly into the genome, if ERVs are found in extant species with exactly the same positions and identities, it can be safely assumed to be inherited from a common ancestor, as the chance of a coincidental separate identical insertion is negligible.
 Most (at least 90\%: [source](https://onlinelibrary.wiley.com/doi/10.1155/2021/6660936)) ERVs are non-functional, so the common creationist argument of "common design" loses its validity for ERVs.
-Some ERVs can be exapted for use by the organism at a later time as a *de novo* gene, as new promoters form readily by random mutation alone.

-For example, one type of ERV that is found in both humans and chimpanzees is called HERV-W. For this particular ERV, there are 211 of them in humans, 208 of them in chimps, of which 205 of are found in identical locations of both genomes ([source](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1125-1)).
+The ERV known as HERV-W is found in both humans and chimpanzees, with 211 of them in humans, 208 of them in chimps, of which 205 of are found in identical locations of both genomes ([source](https://bmcevolbiol.biomedcentral.com/articles/10.1186/s12862-018-1125-1)).
 This tells us that the human-chimp common ancestor had the 205 HERV-W insertions that we both have, and then a few more were acquired more recently after the split.
-The *env* gene of HERV-W remains transcribable, and produces a protein called syncytin-1, which has been co-opted for use in the formation of the placenta, but can also act as an immunogen in multiple sclerosis.

-To drive the point home, we can estimate explicitly the probability that two genomes would just so happen to have the observed 205 identical insertions, when one of them has 211 and the other has 208, if the ERVs are inserted randomly without any common ancestry (the null hypothesis).
-We assume a total of $ N = 10,000,000 $ possible insertion sites in both genomes ('hotspots').
-The problem can be stated as listing $ \{ 1, 2, 3, ..., N \} $ as the enumerated possible ERV insertion sites.
-We then take, uniformly, randomly, independently and without replacement, a 'human' subset of insertions $ X $ of size $ a = 211 $, and a 'chimp' subset of insertions $ Y $ of size $ b = 208 $.
-We want to find the probability that the intersection of $ X $ and $ Y $ has exactly $ z $ elements (shared insertions).
+We can estimate the probability of this shared ERV distribution occurring under a separate ancestry model, by assuming random insertions of ERVs at sites into each genome.
+We assume a total of $ N = 10,000,000 $ possible insertion sites in both genomes ('hotspots'), and compute the probability of having at least $ z $ = 205 shared ERVs given $ a = 211 $ in humans and $ b = 208 $ in chimps as:

 {{< figure src="ervs_prob_calc.png" title="**If the text is hard to read, please switch to light mode on the website!** Diagram of the counting problem.
 We randomly place 211 X's in the top set of boxes and 208 X's in the bottom set of boxes, independently (max one X per box).
 How many X's will we observe in the same place?
 These represent the common ERV insertions." >}}

-We can solve for the required probability with combinatorics:

 $$ P(|X \cap Y| = z) = \frac{\binom{N}{z} \binom{N-z}{b-z} \binom{N-b}{a-z}}{\binom{N}{a} \binom{N}{b}}, \ \ \ \ 0 \leq z \leq \min(a, b) $$